rituals

 If the idea of a "couples retrospective" makes you cringe (it made us cringe too), here's how to start:

-Week 1: Just try the first question.
+Week 1 — Try it: ask only the first question.
 "What made you feel close to me this week?"
 That's it.
 Five minutes.
 See what happens.
+We deliberately did nothing else the first week, because adding structure too fast was what killed our first attempt.

 You're not signing up for couples therapy.
 You're just trying a 20-minute check-in to see if it helps you notice patterns before they become problems.